-So what are those effects, the first effect we have discussed is if the channel is nonlinear okay.
-So that is the first thing which happens, so we have also seen that if we have A modulated signal and if there is a non-linearity there will be detrimental effect this is something we have already appreciated, and we have seen that okay.

-So what we now wish to see that for FM is there any effect or is it very means very much superior in terms of modulation that any non-linearity in the channel can be just rejected by FM okay.
-So that is something we wish to see so let us try to appreciate that.
+So what are those effects the first effect we have discussed is if the channel is nonlinear okay so that is the first thing which happens so we have also seen that if we have A modulated signal and if there is a non-linearity there will be detrimental effect this is something we have already appreciated and we have seen that okay so what we now wish to see that for FM is there any effect or is it very means very much superior in terms of modulation that any non-linearity in the channel can be just rejected by FM okay.
+So that is something we wish to see.